 You're trying to manage what you can't see.

 Your team pushed 400 commits last month.
 Solid quarter, right?
-But that number only counts what made it to your main branch.
+That number only counts what made it to your main branch.
 The feature branches, the experimental work, the code reviews, the junior dev who quietly refactored your authentication layer on a side branch — none of that shows up.

-Most engineering analytics tools have this same blind spot.
+Most engineering analytics tools share the same blind spot.
 They measure production output and call it "developer productivity."
-But production output is the tip of the iceberg.
+Production output is the tip of the iceberg.
 Underneath, there's a massive volume of work that never surfaces: branches that get squashed, experiments that inform architecture decisions, reviews that catch bugs before they ever reach staging.

 When you can't see the work, you can't recognize the people doing it.
-And when people don't get recognized, things start to break.
+When people don't get recognized, things start to break.

 We wrote about the all-branch visibility gap in depth here.